Saurabh-git-716358/AcademyPortal/README.md

 Admin has right to reject and Aprrove employee and Faculty based on data entered, he can add new modules in system, he can map a particular module to an Faculty and can create batch for employees

+It is maven project and has some dependencies

+Spring Webmvc

+mysql-connector-java

+spring-orm

+hibernate-core

+tomcat-jasper

+servlet-api

+jstl